woodpecker-ci/woodpecker/docs/docs/30-administration/22-backends/40-kubernetes.md

 # Kubernetes backend

+:::info
+Not all pipeline features are fully supported yet for this backend.
+Check [the Kubernetes overview issue](https://github.com/woodpecker-ci/woodpecker/issues/1513) for a summary.

 The kubernetes backend executes steps inside standalone pods.
 A temporary PVC is created for the lifetime of the pipeline to transfer files between steps.

 ## General Configuration